ZhongyanLiang/ML-Project-with-Multinomial-Logistic-Regression-Model/README.md

 # ordinal-multinomial-logistic-regression
-A project of building a ordinal multinomial logistic regression to classify wine quality
+A project of building a ordinal multinomial logistic regression to classify wine quality in R